PradeepKumarRajamanickam/kurinji/README.md

 can be remapped to "equip" action in game inventory ui as shortcut...etc.
 Based on the view context the bindings will be swapped.

 # Release Notes
+## v0.1.2 (14 Sept, 2020)
+- New API
+- Ability to set custom strength curve

 ## v0.1.1 (7 Sept, 2020)
 - minor* Readme changes